polyaxon/polyaxon/site/faq/polyaxon-compatibility.md

  * A unique installation ID
  * The version of Polyaxon deployed

-With that said, you can disable the beacon with the following setting:
+With that said, you can disable the compatibility check with the following setting:

 ```yaml
 intervals: